sosy-lab/cpachecker/ReadMe.txt

    Or contact Michael Tautschnig <tautschnig@forsyte.de> to obtain patches to make it work and compile with 1.5 (may show degraded performance, though).
-2. Install Eclipse 3.3 or higher.
+2. Install Eclipse 3.3 or 3.4
    http://www.eclipse.org/
    You need the JDT and the "Eclipse Plug-in Development Environment" package (PDE).
 3. Install C/C++ Development Kit (platform and sdk) 4.0.3 or lower (LOWER).
    Or contact Michael Tautschnig <tautschnig@forsyte.de> to obtain patches to make it work with CDT 5
    You need only the "Eclipse C/C++ Development Tools SDK" package.
+4. Or install Eclipse 3.5 and CDT 6.0 (CDT 4.0 won't install on Eclipse 3.5)
+   and apply the cdt-6-compatibility patch found in the project root.

 For building in Eclipse:
 4. Install (e.g.) SubClipse - Eclipse SVN-Team Provider
    http://subclipse.tigris.org/
 5. Create new project from SVN repository
    URL: svn+ssh://svn.sosy-lab.org/repos/RC-software/cpachecker/trunk
+6. If your system is not 32bit Linux, you will have to change the paths to the native libraries in the .classpath file

 Running it:
 6. Choose a configuration file and a source code file